New Ecotourism Opportunities in the Black Sea Region

 The Black Sea Sustainable Rural Tourism Program is an integrated rural tourism initiative focused on the sustainable development of rural and community tourism in the Black Sea Region.

 The program, which is led by the international advisory firm Vesselka Consulting Ltd., currently collaborates with draws members from Ukraine, Turkey and Georgia, with the goal of unifying rural communities and destinations in the region under a single brand and visual banner reflecting common standards, values and interests regarding sustainable tourism and contributing to the economic, cultural and social developments of participating communities.
-The web-portal will play a key role in supporting this goal and in engaging tourism stakeholders in the region.
+The new website will play a key role in supporting this goal and in engaging tourism stakeholders in the region.

 First Member Meeting, Ukraine, June 11-14, 2015